StatPhysBio/Working_memory/README.md

 ## Source code

-the Julia code for the simulation and analysis presented in the manuscript is split into 4 files which are located in the directory ```bash Working_memory/src```
+the Julia code for the simulation and analysis presented in the manuscript is split into 4 files which are located in the directory ```  Working_memory/src```

 ### Hopdield-model.jl